NaturailyShopify/Naturaily-netlify/_posts/2018-07-10-how-collectivity-changes-the-lives-of-african-people.md

 ---
 title: >-
-  How Collectivity improves knowledge sharing and co-production in the Global Health sector
+  How Collectivity Improves Knowledge Sharing and Co-production in the Global Health Sector
 description: >-
   In this interview with Maxime Rouve, PM at Collectivity, we will take a deeper look at how Collectivity, with our help, improves knowledge sharing and